Assessor FAQs

 When is the best time to come in?

 The first week of May.
 The busiest time will be the last week before the deadline.
-You must appeal your value to the Assessor between May 2, 2025 and June 9, 2025.
+You must appeal your value to the Assessor between May 1, 2026 and June 8, 2026.

 I’m not sure if I should appeal or not.
 How can I find out the sale prices of properties in my neighborhood for the 18-month period prior to June 30, 2024?

-- Call the Assessor’s office at 970-945-9134.
+- Call the Assessor’s Office at 970-945-9134.
 The appraiser from your area will be happy to speak with you about your value and the sales data used to arrive at that value.

 - Seek information from a local real estate professional.
 They may be able to help provide you with comparable arm’s length transactions between July 1, 2022 and June 30, 2024.